NoobyBoy/Image-Manipulation-Training/README.md

     pixelisation : Pixelise the picture with the size of pixel you want

+    shuffling : shuffle the picture with zone of size you want

 ## 〰️ Function Done but the result is not satisfying 〰️

 ### Do not hesitate to let me know how to improve these ^^